zero-to-mastery/resources/HowtoInterviewforCodeJobs.md

 ## Other Resources

-* [Gainlo](http://www.gainlo.co/#!/): A free tool, like [Interviewing.io](https://interviewing.io/), where one can hone their interviewing skills (technical and soft) through mock interviews with engineers from established tech companies - think Google, AirBnB, Amazon, Facebook, Dropbox, etc. - and receive real feedback on how one can improve.
+* [Gainlo](http://www.gainlo.co/#!/): A free tool, similar to [Interviewing.io](https://interviewing.io/), where one can hone their interviewing skills (technical and soft) through mock interviews with engineers from established tech companies - think Google, AirBnB, Amazon, Facebook, Dropbox, etc. - and receive real feedback on how one can improve.
 Great for those who care more about their privacy than they do their anonymity.

 * [Interviewing.io](https://interviewing.io/): An excellent, free tool to practice your interviewing skills (technical and soft) anonymously with engineers from established tech companies like Google, AWS, AirBnB, LinkedIn, Lyft, and more!